isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bugs/index.md

 Bed bugs are flat- to oval-shaped reddish-brown insects that are 4-5 mm long.
 They suck blood while youre sleeping or resting - mainly at night.
 We all feel itching when we hear or read about these bugs -
 [psychosomatic effects](https://www.theatlantic.com/health/archive/2014/10/bed-bug-madness-the-psychological-toll-of-the-blood-suckers/381447/)
 .
 *So, what do bed bugs look like?
-Whats their size, color, and body shape compared to objects such as liberty coins, Petri dishes, Suitcase, etc. Lets get started!��*
+Whats their size, color, and body shape compared to objects such as liberty coins, Petri dishes, Suitcase, etc. Lets get started!*
 ## What Do Bed Bugs Look Like?
 99+ Pictures of Bed Bugs
 ### **1. ****Actual Size of Adult ****Bed Bugs**(See Pictures)
 **Size**